XML RSS

 After several decades of controversy and litigation, it is now regulated in many developed countries.

-It has been used in up to 5000 common products
+You can still find it in up to 5000 common products

 Asbestos exposure can occur with products including: